 Follow the road up the gulch past a couple of water troughs.
 Stay on the road until, at the 5,000-foot contour, it makes a left turn and drops down a short distance.
 Leave the road at this spot and follow the fence uphill in a southwesterly direction.
 You will have crossed the fence at some point, so keep your eyes open for a spot where the lowest wire is high off the ground and scoot under the fence when you find a good spot.

 Continue following the fence line to Point 5440.
 From this point, cross the shallow saddle moving west to the base of the east face.
 There is a ring of short cliffs just below the summit.
 Aim for the center of the face where the cliff is only about 4 feet high.
-One short class 3 move takes you up to the final slopes.
-From Rodeo Gulch, it is 2.6 miles and roughly 900 feet of gain to the summit.
+One short Class 3 move takes you up to the final slopes.
+From Rodeo Gulch, it is 2.6 miles and roughly 900 feet of elevation gain to the summit.